jesusbotella/Monoexpress/README.md

 `DELETE /<name>/<document_id>`
 `Deletes the selected document`

-*The express and mongoose objects are available as well in the API object, with the keys 'express' and 'mongoose', respectively.*
+*The express and mongoose objects are available as well in the API object, with 'express' and 'mongoose' object keys, respectively.*

 **API Reference**
 --------------------